My REAL Thoughts on University & How to Make the Most of it

 Advice on choosing a course: I personally think 18 is far too young to decide what you want to do with your life which makes choosing a degree extremely difficult.
 At 24 I know very few people who are actually doing a job related to their degree.
 I’m sure there are so many that are but so many aren’t either so it’s not the end of the world if half way through your course you think you’ve chosen the wrong subject to study.
 It’s still a degree at the end of the day and has hopefully filled you with some knowledge that will come in useful one day.
 Personally, I’m still waiting to use my knowledge on syntax… Definitely research your course and decide if it’s right for you.
 I don’t think I looked into mine properly, I just went with the fact I enjoyed it at school and assumed I would enjoy it at uni too.
 Looking back, maybe I should have done something to do with fashion because that’s where my real love lies but I am also very proud to have an English degree.

 Friendships They say you’ll meet your friends for life at university and for some that may be the case.
 For me, not so much.
-I still keep in touch with a few people but everyone lives all over the country and people have busy lives and well, it’s hard to keep in touch.
+I still keep in touch with a few people which is so nice but everyone lives all over the country and people have busy lives and well, it’s hard to keep in touch all the time.
 My course was a bit difficult for making friends.
 It felt like everyone just stuck with the same people who they’d met in their halls.
 We were only in for like 10 hours a week which again, makes it incredibly difficult to make friends because you barely see each other like you did at school where you spent every minute of every day with friends.
 I almost wished I was in university more so I could have spent more time with people.
-I had some really good friendships over the 3 years and it’s sad looking back because we’ve all kind of gone our different ways.
-There was a few I thought would be friends for life but I guess it doesn’t always work that way and perhaps there’s a reason they don’t make it to your future.
+I had some really good friendships over the 3 years and it’s sad looking back because some of us have kind of gone our different ways but perhaps there’s a reason some people don’t make it to your future.
 I miss the nights out and the big pre drinks together and all watching TV together on an evening and always having someone there whenever you fancied a girly natter.

 Advice on making friends: Looking back, I should definitely have done more to make more friends.
 I guess you kind of just wait for someone else to make the effort with you which shouldn’t be the case.
 I’d say to always be friendly, smile at everyone and if someone is sat by themselves, go and speak to them because they might just be feeling lonely.
 Go to socials even if they sound boring, join as many clubs as you can and do everything possible to get out and meet people.
 I remember joining netball and cheerleading during freshers week, both of which I failed to turn up to because I was too hungover to care and I really should have gone and met new people.